Overflow of the Heart | Luke 1:25-55

 ”The Lord is my shepherd; I have what I need.
 He lets me lie down in green pastures; he leads me beside quiet waters.
 He renews my life; he leads me along the right paths for his name’s sake.
 Even when I go through the darkest valley, I fear no danger, for you are with me; your rod and your staff-they comfort me.
 You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.
 Only goodness and faithful love will pursue me all the days of my life, and I will dwell in the house of the Lord as long as I live.”
 (Ps 23)

 Mary acknowledges that it is God who guides her, provides for her.
-It’s him who blesses her.
+It’s he who blesses her.
 God is the one who, when she goes through the darkest valley, has proven victorious, and she knows it is him by her side, not because of any life experience but because of knowing God through the Word passed down to her.
 He is the one who has shown mercy to Israel throughout the generations, speaking to them in the places of wilderness.

 Indeed, Mary is aware of the gravity of what she faces in the midst of her circumstances.
-But as she faces that dark valley, she can confidently exclaim,
+But as she faces that dark valley, she can confidently exclaim, “My soul magnifies the Lord, and my spirit rejoices in God my Savior.”
+(Lk 1:46b-47)

 If you wonder today where your heart lies, reflect on when the last time you received unexpected news that hijacked your day, your year, or your life?
 What was your response?